ucsd-cse29/pa1-utf8/README.md

 - UTF-8 has a leading `10` on all the bytes past the first for multi-byte code points.
 This seems wasteful – if the encoding for 3 bytes were instead `1110XXXX XXXXXXXX XXXXXXXX` (where `X` can be any bit), that would fit 20 bits, which is over a million code points worth of space, removing the need for a 4-byte encoding.
 What are some tradeoffs or reasons the leading `10` might be useful?
 Can you think of anything that could go wrong with some programs if the encoding didn't include this restriction on multi-byte code points?

+### You will also need to answer the following updated DESIGN question in your resubmission:

+Consider the 3-byte sequence `11100000 10000000 10100001`.
+Answer the following questions:

+- What code point does it encode in UTF-8, and what character is that?
+- What are the three other ways to encode that character?
+- Give an example of a character that has exactly three encodings (but not four, like the one in the previous example does)
+- What are some problems with having these multiple encodings, especially for ASCII characters?
+A web search for “overlong UTF-8 encoding” may be useful here.

 ## Resources and Policy

 Refer to [the policies on assignments](https://ucsd-cse29.github.io/fa25/#assignments-and-academic-integrity) for working with others or appropriate use of tools like ChatGPT or Github Copilot.